There are no products listed under this category.

 Soon jet aircraft replaced the piston engine powered craft but many medium and light aircraft still use them.

 The first task should be to determine if the NO Go is indeed a magneto/ignition problem.
-More to follow on testing and instruments in the "testing 101 section.
+The Eisemann literature describes a simple test.
+More to follow on testing and how to carried away and totally out of control with instruments and gizmos in the "testing 101 section.
+I hope there are no cracks in the plug wire insulation or Mr Hand is going to get a dose of shock therapy.

 The lever spring on the right got red hot then separated from the stationary point causing heavy current through the coil which discharged the magnet, fried the coil and melted the coil cover almost causing a fire.